Weekend Getaways

 Finca Cialitos puts you steps away from the San Juan National Historic Site, which includes Castillo San Felipe del Morro — better known as El Morro — and Castillo San Cristóbal, which was built by the Spanish to protect the island from impending attacks on land.

 You can book a guided tour with a local operator or explore the area on your own.
-Don’t miss the old walls, which protected the island’s fort, castle and riches.
+Don’t miss the old walls, which protected the island’s fort, castle, and riches.
 Climb to the top of Castillo San Felipe del Morro for stunning views of the San Juan Bay and spend some time taking in the San Juan Gate.

-All of those steps will build up an appetite, so listen to your stomach’s cue and get ready for the island’s most treasured local dishes, including mofongo, deep-fried green plantains; tostones, double-deep-fried plantain wheels; and lechón, a spit-roasted pork dish.
+All of those steps will build up an appetite, so listen to your stomach’s cue and get ready for the island’s most treasured local dishes.
+Comida criolla is a signature Puerto Rican cuisine, and it blends local ingredients used by the Taino Indigenous people with Spanish and African influences.

 Part of San Juan’s charm is its walkability.
 Allow yourself time to roam the streets and really admire the colorful scenery as you move from place to place.
-As the sun sets, start the night at Antiguo 26, a Prohibition-themed eatery serving up ceviche and steak.

 From there, pop in to Casa de Montecristo for a post-dinner cocktail.
 The cigar lounge boasts some of the best mixologists in the city.
-The Wanderlust — made with Montelobos mezcal, Campari, lime and passion-fruit foam — is one of several dreamy cocktails on the bar menu.

 Huevos rancheros with sides